densmirnov/guncontrol/README.md

 **v0.0.1** • May 2017.

+I'm using [GunBot](https://gunthy.org) for quite some time mostly on various *nix-based VPS, so the process of editing and re-re-running all trading pairs might consume a lot of time.
+To optimize this part I have created very simple shell-script for simultaneously starting/stopping all config files in GunBot folder.
+So, please welcome GunControl!

 GunControl will help you run all trading pairs simultaneously.
 Script will search GunBot folder for correct .js config files and will try to run'em all as background processes with `screen`.